microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ## Description

-The `Connect-Entra` cmdlet connects to Microsoft Entra ID with an authenticated account for use with cmdlets from the Microsoft Entra PowerShell module.
+The `Connect-Entra` cmdlet connects to Microsoft Entra ID with an authenticated account.

+Several authentication scenarios are supported based on your use case, such as delegated (interactive) and app-only (non-interactive).

+`Connect-Entra` is an alias for `Connect-MgGraph`.

 ## Examples